rusu-cristian-materials/MLCC-Laboratories-python/README.md

 Each laboratory contains a solution file.
 Please do not jump to that immediately but rather use it as a resource when you are stuck.

-All source code was tested with the following setup: python 2.7 numpy 1.16.4 matplotlib 2.2.4 scipy 1.2.2
+All source code was tested with the following setup: python 2.7, numpy 1.16.4, matplotlib 2.2.4, scipy 1.2.2, PyCharm IDE.
-PyCharm IDE

 You can download the code locally, but you can also use git.
 If you are new to using Github please check: https://www.tutorialspoint.com/git/